tesa1/ucsc_crispr_guides/README.md

   - Filter out guides which are not unique in the genome
   - Filter for those that have the best possibility of working
   - Select guides which are in CTCF motif if possible

+Steps for designing control guides:
+  - Search UCSC database of all known guides
+  - Filter out guides which are not unique in the genome
+  - Filter for those that have the best possibility of working

  ## Use of UCSC All predicted Super track ##
 Information can be found here: # link is dead https://genome-test.gi.ucsc.edu/cgi-bin/hgTrackUi?db=hg19&c=chr2&g=crisprAll